garden-io/garden/docs/reference/workflow-config.md

 # A description of the workflow.
 description:

+# A map of environment variables to use for the workflow.
+These will be available to all steps in the workflow.
+envVars: {}

 # A list of files to write before starting the workflow.
 #
 # This is useful to e.g. create files required for provider authentication, and can be created from data stored in